MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/gnss/gnss-driver-architecture.md

 ## Support for GNSS devices and drivers that follow the legacy Windows model

-The location platform in Windows 10 supports GNSS devices integrated via the legacy Sensors v1.0 class driver (see [Writing a location sensor driver](writing-a-location-sensor-driver.md)) or integrated via the new GNSS DDI described in [GNSS driver reference for Windows 10](https://msdn.microsoft.com/library/windows/hardware/dn925122).
+The location platform in Windows 10 supports GNSS devices integrated via the legacy Sensors v1.0 class driver (see [Writing a location sensor driver](writing-a-location-sensor-driver.md)) or integrated via the new GNSS DDI described in thr [GNSS driver reference](https://docs.microsoft.com/en-us/windows-hardware/drivers/ddi/content/gnssdriver).

 Therefore, Windows devices with a GNSS device that integrate with the Sensor v1.0 class extension model that existed in Windows 7, Windows 8, and Windows 8.1 are expected to continue working in Windows 10 without the need of any changes.
 It is strongly recommended for these drivers (and any new drivers) to be published to Windows Update to improve the upgrade process for our users.